L05Dhruv/python-2-quiz/README.md

 Alice
 ```

-## Once done
+## Completion
-Push up your work to your fork.
+Push up your work to your fork, before time runs out.